-- report accurate, reliable and timely information; - allow the institution to identify, assess and monitor business activities, existing and emerging risks, financial position and performance; - e) allow the institution to monitor the effectiveness of, and compliance with, its internal control systems and report any exceptions that arise; and - be reviewed regularly to assess the timeliness and relevance of information generated and the adequacy, quality and accuracy of the system's performance over time.
+- 82. A well-functioning information and reporting system would typically: - a) produce appropriate risk and compliance data and reports; - b) incorporate information that is relevant to decision-making; - c) report accurate, reliable and timely information; - d) allow the institution to identify, assess and monitor business activities, existing and emerging risks, financial position and performance; - e) allow the institution to monitor the effectiveness of, and compliance with, its internal control systems and report any exceptions that arise; and - f) be reviewed regularly to assess the timeliness and relevance of information generated and the adequacy, quality and accuracy of the system's performance over time.